-Due to the spread of Covid-19, the 2020 summer program has been cancelled.
-We expect to offer the program next summer.
+Due to the spread of the Covid-19 pandemic, the 2020/2021 summer program has been cancelled.
+We expect to offer the program in the summer of 2022.

 The selected participants will work in teams of two—one UCSB student and one CC student.
 Each team will be selected to work on one of the projects listed below:

 DASA-based Photochromic Materials for Load-bearing Applications: Emulating Nature’s Design to Build Light-addressable Actuators

 The ability for materials to change properties and/or functions in response to external stimuli is intrinsic to biological systems; however, incorporating such advantageous properties into useful materials represents a significant scientific and engineering challenge.
 The goal of this project is to develop a new approach to create light-activated artificial muscles from a novel class of photochromic materials.
 The summer internship may take several directions, such as: 1) determining how molecular design and polymer architecture influence the ability of these novel molecules to generate and bear loads; or 2) investigating how properties such as modulus, toughness, strength, architecture, etc. influence light-stimulated volumetric changes of these polymeric materials.
 Relevant majors: chemistry, physics, mechanical engineering.

 Prof. Barry Giesbrecht, UCSB Psychological & Brain Sciences